 Check the Wall Studs

 Drywall is attached to framing with drywall screws or nails.
-The first step in the process, therefore, is to check studs and joists for bows or twists.
-The finished walls will look best if they are as flat as possible.
+Before you start hanging the drywall, check the studs and joists for bows or twists.
+The finished walls will look best if the studs are as flat as possible.
 Visually inspect the studs or joists to see if they are aligned in a straight plane.
 Alternatively, hold a long, straight board or level across the framing.